flow-project/flow/README.md

 # Credits

-Flow was originally developed by members of [Professor Alexandre Bayen](http://bayen.eecs.berkeley.edu/)'s lab at UC Berkeley: Cathy Wu, Eugene Vinitsky, Kanaad Parvate, Aboudy Kreidieh, Nishant Kheterpal, Leah Dickstein, Nathan Mandi, Kathy Jang, and Ananth Kuchibhotla.
-Development on the framework continues by people at UC Berkeley.
+Flow is created by and actively developed by members of [Professor Alexandre Bayen](http://bayen.eecs.berkeley.edu/)'s lab at UC Berkeley: Cathy Wu, Eugene Vinitsky, Kanaad Parvate, Aboudy Kreidieh, Nishant Kheterpal, Leah Dickstein, Nathan Mandi, Kathy Jang, and Ananth Kuchibhotla. <!-- Development on the framework continues by people at UC Berkeley. -->

 <!-- ## Getting Started